couchbaselabs/fuego/README.md

     Notes on syntax for the following...
       The colon (':') character represents concatenation.
-      A tag-like <token> represents a single byte type code.
+      A tag-like <type> represents a single byte type code.
       A fieldId is a fixed length uint16.
       A 'lazy' is an example term, of variable length.
       A 0xff is a ByteSeparator (length 1 byte).
       A segId is a fixed length uint64 (not varint encoded).
       A recId is a fixed length uint64 (not varint encoded).
-      A docID is a fixed length uint64 (not varint encoded).
+      A docID is a variable length []byte for the document id.

     postings
       <postings>:fieldId:'lazy':0xff:segId:<recIds> -> [recId1, recId2, recId33]